yxliu0280/academic-writing-assistant/README.md

 Expected behavior:

 - if a local TeX compiler is available, compile should succeed
-- export should produce a downloadable PDF artifact
+- export should trigger the browser download or save flow for the compiled PDF

 If compile succeeds here, you have verified the full editor-native path rather than only the checking UI.